What is The Social Studio?

 The Printing Studio uses direct digital textile printing technology, which is a modern print system using a large inkjet printer.
 The benefits of digital textile printing are both environmental and sustainable; it allows for unlimited colour, for flexible printing runs, and no specific repeat size is required.
 There is minimal fabric waste, as printed fabric amounts are controlled.
 Local printing production reduces delivery and shipping strains.
 Digitally printing allows for more creativity with imagery, as it can print fine detail and with photographic results.

-The Printing Studio will offer printing onto pure silk and nylon lycra, for fashion outcomes.
+The Printing Studio offers printing onto pure silk, for fashion outcomes.

 How does The Social Studio’s education and training work?

-The Social Studio encourages learning and training in all aspects of its operation, including informal ESL and numeracy coaching and mentoring along, paid traineeships in hospitality and retail and formal training at The Social Studio design school, a partnership with RMIT School of Fashion.
+The Social Studio encourages learning and training in all aspects of its operation, including informal ESL and numeracy coaching and mentoring alongside paid traineeships, industry work experience, apprenticeships and formal training at The Social Studio design school, a partnership with RMIT School of Fashion.
 We now have over 50 students and staff participating in these training programs, and 70+ have graduated in Certificate II and III in Clothing Production, Retail and Hospitality.

 Do you help people get jobs?

-Yes, we have referral pathways into employment in the fashion, retail and hospitality industries.
+Yes, we have referral pathways into employment in the fashion and retail industries.
 Approximately 25+ people have now obtained full time work outside of the Studio, in the areas of clothing manufacturing (with Ethical Clothing Australia accredited labels), retail and hospitality, and as a direct result of their involvement with the Studio.
 Another 40+ have obtained work at The Social Studio.

 Does The Social Studio need funding and donations?